Quick Answer

 Pick the portal style based on how clients actually report problems, but keep one source of truth after intake.
 Once a report is accepted, it should land in the same tracker where you manage priority, assignment, status, and resolution.

-There is no universal "best" from these excerpts.
+There is no universal "best".
 The safer choice is the tool and process that force a scope decision before work starts and keep requests visible as tracked items, not side conversations.

 Create three sample items: a bug, a change request, and an approval-needed item.
 Then verify four things: you can monitor status, set priority, assign responsibility, and reach timely resolution without side conversations becoming the real record.
 Also sanity-check freshness by relying on current guidance, not old closed preference threads.
 Before you commit, choose one workflow rule and one tool constraint.
 For example: "No work starts without tracked approval" and "Clients must be able to see status without asking me in chat."